-C.3 IMAGE DATA
+C.3 Image data

 Dataset overview.
-For image data, we use BREEDS (Santurkar et al., 2021), FMoW (Christie et al., 2018), and iWildCam (Beery et al., 2020).
-The BREEDS dataset is a collection of ImageNet (Deng et al., 2009) subsets created using the wordnet class hierarchy for sub-population shift studies.
+For image data, we use BREEDS [19], FMoW [20], and iWildCam [34].
+The BREEDS dataset is a collection of ImageNet [35] subsets created using the wordnet class hierarchy for sub-population shift studies.
 For our experiments, we take a subset of the ImageNet validation set based on a subpopulation shift between hooved mammals and rodents.
 The FMoW dataset consists of over 1 million satellite images labelled with one of 62 building or land use categories.
 This dataset is used to study domain generalization and subpopulation shift since it additionally provides geographic region and time attributes which can be used for creating subsets exhibiting different distribution shifts.
 Finally, the iWildCam dataset consists of camera trap images taken in different geographic regions.
-This dataset is used to study subpopulation shift because the distributions of animals shifts between regions.
+This dataset is used to study subpopulation shift between regions.

 Distribution shift setup.
 In BREEDS, We start at the subtree under "mammal" in ImageNet's wordnet hierarchy and select three ImageNet classes under the superclass "rodent/gnawer" and three classes under the superclass "ungulate/hooved mammal" for both the source and target.
-These three classes for each superclass are chosen in an adversarial way according to (Santurkar et al., 2021) to increase the level of subpopulation shift.
+These three classes for each superclass are chosen in an adversarial way according to [19] to increase the level of subpopulation shift.
 In total, this subset consists of 298 samples in each of the source and target.
 In our experiments on FMoW, we subset to the first three land use / building classes and construct the source distribution from samples taken before 2012 and the target from samples taken after 2012 which results in 253 samples for the source and 279 samples for the target.
 In our experiments on iWildCam, we take the source distribution as images from a single region and the target distribution as images from a separate region.
 This results in 204 samples for the source and target each.